kpturt/OOP-harjotustyo-PongPlus/README.md

 - Update the game graphically such as adding a background, paddle and ball images.
 - New game / return to main menu option after a game ends.
 - Different game modes with new ball or paddle behaviours.
-- Or make it campaign/rogue-like such as by implementing "select a card" for power ups and/or add different stages and bosses.
+- Make the game campaign/rogue-like such as by implementing "select a card" for power ups and/or add different stages and bosses.

 ## Additional notice
 This game was developed and tested on Windows 11.
 I ran into problems such as frame-rate stuttering and incorrect pixel calculations when I tested this on a Linux system (Fedora/Gnome).
+This problem might already be fixed with the addition of the .jar build of the game.